 - Retinal dystrophy

 - Other retinal conditions

-If you or a family member meet these criteria, contact our law office today for a free consultation to find out if you qualify for an Elmiron lawsuit.
+If you or a family member meet these criteria, contact our law office today for a free consultation to find out if you qualify for an Elmiron eye injury lawsuit.

 Plaintiffs' lawyers are at a early stage of the Elmiron eye damage litigation.
 Eighty Elmiron lawsuits have been filed against Janssen Pharmaceutical.
 Why are things moving slowly?
 People are just starting to connect Elmiron to their vision-related injuries.
 Everyone is fully expecting several thousands of individual Elmiron eye damage lawsuits to get filed eventually.

 At some point in the next few months, all Elmiron cases in the federal court system will likely be consolidated into an MDL class action.